Graph-ICS/Graph-ICS/readme.md

 - Close CMake GUI

-8.7.
+9.7.
 Go to Qt Creator to the tab edit right-click on the project folder and run CMake, the project should be configured jet and you will see all the folders and files corresponding to the project on the left tab:
 <center>
 	<img src="doc/Readme_Installation/Installation21.PNG" />
 </center>

-8.8.
+9.8.
 You should be able to build and run the project, maybe you should restart the Qt Creator und re-open it and the project from the recent used projects pane.
 <center>
 	<img src="doc/Readme_Installation/Installation22.PNG" />
 </center>

-8.9.
+9.9.
 If you want to debug the application in C++ and QML go to Projects, and on the Run option, click on enable QML.
 <center>
 	<img src="doc/Readme_Installation/Installation23.PNG" />
 </center>

+## 10. (Optional) Change the CMakeLists.txt file

+**This step is only necessary if you have installed ITK and OpenCV not unter D:\lib** 10.1.
+In the opended project in the QtCerator go to the CMakeList.txt file and go to step 5: binding of libraries
+10.2.
+In line 54 in the image change the path D:\\lib\\ITK\\bin to the path where you have installed the lib folder <<yourPath>>\lib\ITK\bin
+10.3.
+In line 59 in the image change the path D:\\lib\opencv\\build to your path <<yourPath>>\lib\opencv\build

 ## User Guide
 - **Loading an image** <br />